Estimating population average treatment effects from experiments with noncompliance: Introduction

 \section{Introduction}

 Randomized control trials (RCTs) are the gold standard for estimating the causal effect of a treatment.
-An RCT may give an unbiased estimates of sample average treatment effects, but external validity is an issue when the individuals in the RCT are unrepresentative of the actual population of interest.
-For example, the participants in an RCT in which individuals volunteer to sign up for health insurance may be in poorer health at baseline than the overall population.
-External validity is particularly relevant to policymakers who want to know how the treatment effect would generalize to the broader population.
+An RCT may give unbiased estimates of sample average treatment effects, but external validity is an issue when RCT participants are unrepresentative of the actual population of interest.
+For example, participants in an RCT in which individuals volunteer to sign up for health insurance may be in poorer health at baseline than the overall population.
+External validity is particularly relevant to policymakers who require information on how the treatment effect would generalize to the broader population.

-A new research frontier for causal inference focuses on developing methods for extrapolating RCT results to a population \citep[e.g.,][]{ImaKinStu08}.
-Existing approaches to this problem are based in settings where there is full compliance with treatment.
-However, noncompliance is a prevalent issue in RCTs and occurs when individuals who are assigned to the treatment group do not comply with the treatment.
+A new research frontier in causal inference focuses on developing methods for extrapolating RCT results to a population \cite{ImaKinStu08,stuart2011use,Hartman}.
+Existing approaches to this problem are based in settings where there is full compliance with treatment; however, noncompliance is a prevalent issue in RCTs.
+Noncompliance occurs when individuals who are assigned to the treatment group do not accept the treatment.
 For individuals assigned to control, we are unable to observe who would have complied had they been assigned treatment.
 Noncompliance biases the intention--to--treat (ITT) estimate of the effect of treatment assignment toward zero.

-We propose a method to estimate the complier--average causal effects for the target population from RCT data with noncompliance, and refer to this estimator as the Population Average Treatment Effect on Treated Compliers (PATT-C).
-PATT-C involves the expectation of the response of RCT compliers, conditional on their covariates, where the expectation is taken over the distribution of covariates for population members receiving treatment.
-Our estimation strategy differs from reweighting methods that use propensity scores to adjust the RCT data.
-In \citet{stuart2011use}, for example, a propensity score model is used to predict participation in the RCT, given pretreatment covariates common to both the RCT and population data.
-Individuals in the RCT and population are then weighted according to the inverse of the estimated propensity score.
-Similarly, \citet{Hartman} propose a method of reweighting the responses of individuals in an RCT according to the covariate distribution of the population.
+We propose a reweighting method for estimating complier--average causal effects for the target population from RCT data with noncompliance, and refer to this estimator as the Population Average Treatment Effect on Treated Compliers (PATT-C).
+We model compliance in the RCT in order to predict the likely compliers in the RCT control group.
+Assuming that the response surface is the same for compliers in the RCT and population members who received treatment, we then predict the response surface for all RCT compliers and use the predicted values from the response surface model to estimate the potential outcomes of population members who received treatment, given their covariates.